-We were scheduled to leave for Vietnam on April 10, 1969, so I had 3 days pack up and take my new wife back home to California.
+We were scheduled to leave for Vietnam on April 10, 1969, so I had 3 days to pack up and take my new wife back home to California.
 During the trip our car blew a head gasket, but we managed to limp into town after 2 days on the road.
 I immediately booked a flight back to Lawton, Oklahoma and got back to my unit at Ft.
 Sill just in time to convoy to Tinker Air Force Base, Oklahoma.
 There, we loaded up our gear into a C-141 cargo aircraft.
 Our equipment included one jeep, one 3/4 ton truck, one deuce and a half truck and, of course, the radar system.
-Our route took us to Anchorage, Alaska, for a crew change and fuel, then on to Japan for another crew change and fuel.
+Our route took us to Elmendorf AFB, Anchorage, Alaska.
+There, we had a crew change and refueling before heading off to Japan for another crew change and fuel.
 The last stop was Bien Hoa AFB, Vietnam.
 During the flight, we were allowed to wander around inside the cavernous cargo bay and also visit the flight deck when we needed a break from the noise.
+I made it a point to sit in the driver’s seat of all three vehicles during the flight.
+My reasoning was that I could later claim to have driven a truck at 35,000+ feet.
 The size of flight deck was very impressive; I counted as many as 10 people up there at times.

 I’ll never forget my first impressions of Vietnam.
 When the cargo door swung open we were greeted by high heat and high humidity and some very strange smells.
 As I looked around I could see many soldiers who were obviously on their way home.
 Their whistles and cheers reminded me that I had a long way to go before I would be in that crowd.
 At this moment, 12 months seemed like an eternity.